phreeza/manuscript_axon_potentials/doc/manuscript.md

 amplitude in the center of the recording array, at around 850\ µm penetration depth.
 The axonal conduction velocity was calculated to be 4.0 m/s.
-A previously published estimate of the axonal conduction velocity in this nucleus @McColgan2014Functional gave a confidence bound of 0.4-6 m/s .
-Toward the edges (< 100 and > 1400\ µm), the amplitude decays.
-In the central region (400-1200\ µm recording depth), a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
+A previously published estimate of the axonal conduction velocity in this nucleus [@McColgan2014Functional] gave a confidence bound of 0.4-6 m/s .
+Toward the edges (< 100\ µm and > 1400\ µm), the amplitude decays.
+In the central region (400-1200\ µm recording depth), a systematic shift in delay can be observed, while the response appears stationary in the more dorsal and ventral electrodes.
 The delay increases from ventral to dorsal, which is consistent with the anatomy for contralateral stimulation.
 All these aspects of the data are qualitatively reproduced by the model (black traces).
-The main deviation between model and data lies in a diminished amplitude of the oscillation at the most central electrode sites.
+The main deviation between model and data lies in a diminished amplitude of the oscillation modelled at the most central electrode sites.
 Because the phase shift in the central region is mainly determined by the conduction velocity, this mismatch might be due to a slightly changing conduction velocity in the nucleus. @McColgan2014Functional